 11. Entrants agree to take part in any post-competition publicity.
 The name of winner will be made public.
-Entrants who have been put on air to play are not able to re-enter the competition for three months.
+Entrants who have been put on air to play are not able to re-enter the competition for one month.

 12. Your name, age, location and phone number will be processed by the BBC in accordance with the Data Protection Act 1998.
 We will only use this personal information for the purposes of administering this competition.
 The personal information of unsuccessful entrants will be destroyed after the competition has finished.
 We will collect further personal information from the winners in order to provide the prize, and this will be kept in line with the BBC's programme retention schedule.